Drawing a Pencil Portrait - Shading Technique

-You should begin the tonal development of the portrait with the eyes.
+You should begin your shading of the portrait with the eyes.
 The tones used around the eyes should:

 1. Help the eyes sit solidly in their sockets by creating a shadow beneath each eyelid where it rests on the eyeball.

 2. Give the eyes a sparkling look by placing the brightest highlight against the dark pupil.

 3. Create the translucent effect of the iris by capturing its changing tone.

 4. Create the curved planes of the eyelids and sockets with softly graduated tone.

 Pencil Portrait Step 2b - The Tone of the Nose